Louisville and Nashville Railroad: Legacy

+Totals do not include the Carrollton Railroad.

 Passenger operations

 The Humming Bird and Pan-American, both from Cincinnati to New Orleans and Memphis, were two of the L&N's most popular passenger trains that ran entirely on its own lines.
 However, the Humming Bird later added a Chicago to New Orleans section in conjunction with the Chicago & Eastern Illinois Railroad utilizing the Georgian north of Nashville.
 (The Official Guide of the Railroads, February 1952) The railroad also hosted other named trains, including: